firebase/genkit/README.md

 ## Development tools

-Genkit provides a CLI and a web-based Studio to streamline your AI development workflow.
+Genkit provides a CLI and a local UI to streamline your AI development workflow.

 ### CLI